felixgao/python-best-practices/docs/tutorials/packaging/api_design.md

         return np.array([self.lookup_table.get(item, self.default) for item in values])
 ```

-This design requires that the `FrequencyEncoder` object would be serialized by
+This design requires that the `Encoder` object would be serialized by
 user.
 This is preferable to implementing custom serialization logic as part of
 the class since the user can use common shared serialization facilities
 (e.g. pickle) to manage disk access.